 Early Origins of the Espain family

-Spain was first found in Somerset where Alfred d'Espagne was a great Norman Baron, brother of Roger Toeni, from Eespagne, Pont Audemer who was granted twenty lordships in Somerset.
+The surname E Spain was first found in Somerset where Alfred d'Espagne was a great Norman Baron, brother of Roger Toeni, from Eespagne, Pont Audemer who was granted twenty lordships in Somerset.
 The parish of Willingale- Spain "derives the adjunct to its name from the family of Hervey de Spain, to whom it belonged at the time of the Norman survey."

 Early History of the Espain family

-Another 75 words (5 lines of text) are included under the topic Early Espain History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Espain research.
+Another 38 words (3 lines of text) covering the years 1591, 1659, 1591 and 1620 are included under the topic Early Espain History in all our PDF Extended History products and printed products wherever possible.